liuchengxu/vista.vim/README.md

 I initially started [vista.vim](https://github.com/liuchengxu/vista.vim) with an intention of replacing [tagbar](https://github.com/majutsushi/tagbar) as it seemingly doesn't have a plan to support the promising [Language Server Protocol](https://github.com/Microsoft/language-server-protocol) and async processing.

-In terms of viewer for ctags-generated tags, [vista.vim](https://github.com/liuchengxu/vista.vim) is sort of the poor version of tagbar, for some details has not been worked out.
-Nonetheless, it's more than a tags viewer.

-Vista.vim can also be a symbol navigator similar to [ctrlp-funky](https://github.com/tacahiroy/ctrlp-funky).
+In addition to being a tags viewer, vista.vim can also be a symbol navigator similar to [ctrlp-funky](https://github.com/tacahiroy/ctrlp-funky).
 Last but not least, one important goal of [vista.vim](https://github.com/liuchengxu/vista.vim) is to support LSP symbols, which understands the semantics instead of the regex only.

 <p align="center">
     <img width="600px" src="https://raw.githubusercontent.com/liuchengxu/img/master/vista.vim/vista.png">